 Generally, if it’s pouring with rain then you might not consider going out hiking, but sometimes the rain seems to magically appear from no-where and decides to soak you to the skin.
 I remember hiking in Snowdonia last year and the weather wasn’t kind to me.
 I ended up doing a full outfit change back at my car.

-Then a snowy hike in the Peak District resulted in a full feet submerge into icy water as the snow hid a wet and boggy patch!
+Then a snowy hike in the Peak District resulted in full feet submerge into icy water as the snow hid a wet and boggy patch!
 So it’s good to be prepared with the right socks.

-Read my full and honest ArcticDry hiking socks review to see what I thought and whether I would recommend them for your hiking gear list.
+Read my full and honest ArcticDry hiking socks review to see what I thought and whether I would recommend them for your hiking gear list. *Becky the Traveller participates in the Amazon Services Associates Programme, as well as other affiliate programmes.
+If you make a purchase through these, I earn from the qualifying links.
+This is at no extra cost to you.
+Read more here.

-Who are Arctic Dry?
+Who is Arctic Dry?

-ArcticDry is a UK based company specialising in outdoors sports clothing.
+ArcticDry is a UK based company specialising in outdoor sports clothing.
 They are located in the centre of the UK in Birmingham, not too far from my home in Nottingham!
 Although don’t worry they do send their products in the post!

 They have a range of different products from knee-length waterproof socks, waterproof gloves (coming soon) and cycling shorts.